 The third class was fully aware of its spendthrift queen, though.
 Pamphlets circulated with lewd cartoons of the queen at court orgies and with her eccentric stylist sweeping up her hair into impossibly high bouffants.
 It wasn't just her extravagance on display -- her lack of reproductive success was, too.
 Where was the male heir, the people wondered.
 Louis couldn't govern the bedroom; could he govern France?

 Emasculated by this negative publicity and still smarting from criticisms at court, Louis exacted military vengeance.
-He pledged 2,000 million livres to the American Revolutionary War; for that massive sum, he could've fed and sheltered 7 million of his own people for a year [source: History Channel].
+He pledged 2,000 million lives to the American Revolutionary War; for that massive sum, he could've fed and sheltered 7 million of his own people for a year.
 This mistake wouldn't be his last, however.
 And the French would see to it that he was duly punished.

 Estates General Resurrected